alterxyz/easy-dify-cookbook/hack/agent_in_workflow.md

 **Level: Advanced** This guide requires some knowledge of programming, Python, and Dify.

+> Code nodes should not be used for long-term tasks.

 This demonstration showcases a single invocation of the Agent.
 You should refer to the returned `response_text` for results.

-Use a code block and set all necessary parameters.
+Add a Block of Code with the Python code below and set all necessary parameters.

 Please note that you may encounter timeout or other issues, as the current limit for a single workflow execution is approximately 30 seconds.